aherbert/gdsc-smlm/docs/pc_palm_plugins.rst

    * - Coherence
      - For the emulsion clustered model the coherence length :math:`\alpha`.

-   * - AICc
+   * - Adjusted R2
-     - The bias-corrected Akaike information criterion.
+     - The adjusted coefficient of determination.

 .. index:: !
 PC-PALM Clusters